 We learned so much.
 And it wasn’t just the fact that they were from different disciplines, it was the different countries as well.

-The American’s were brilliant.
-We chatted to them about all the different British cultural stereotypes!
+The Americans were brilliant.
+We chatted with them about all the different British cultural stereotypes!

 In terms of different professions, it was interesting to hear how they practised in their home countries.

 And I guess you heard lots about people’s actual hospital placements while they were in Nepal as well.
 You all get back together at the end of the day and talk through your experiences.

 We used to take a bus from the hospital back to the house, so we caught up about our days then and when we all got together over dinner.

 In the hospital itself, we were in the dental unit, but we used to go down to the pharmacy area and catch up with other students who were down there.
 We all had completely different experiences and it was interesting to hear about them from all the different perspectives in the house.